artbrock/holochain_docs/Holochain-Development-Introduction.md

 3.

-    $ # spin up a docker container from the image tagged "myHolochainApp"
+    $ # spin up a docker container from the image tagged "myholochainapp"
-    $ docker run -Pdt myHolochainApp
+    $ docker run -Pdt myholochainapp
     ```